Coal magnate Robert Murray dead at 80, days after retiring

 Shaheen said a private memorial service for Murray was scheduled for Tuesday.

-“Saddened to learn of the passing of Bob Murray,” West Virginia Sen. Shelley Moore Capito tweeted.
+“Saddened to learn of the passing of Bob Murray,” Sen. Shelley Moore Capito of West Virginia tweeted.
 “He was a staunch ally for coal miners, a good friend, and a one of a kind person.”